Arts and Sciences Advising CenterCasey 1W206.296.2840ASCAdvising@seattleu.edu

 Approximately 2 weeks prior to the scheduled advising period each quarter, you will be notified via SU email from the Registrar that the date and time of your access to the registration process is available for you to see on SU Online.
 How does my access time work?
 Your access time is the earliest time in which you can register (officially sign up) for the courses you will take in the coming quarter.
 Your access time then continues until registration for the coming quarter is closed, but the longer you wait to register the more difficult it will be to get the classes you want.
 Access times are assigned to all students based on their number of earned credits.

-Restrictions are essentially "holds" that prevent you from registering until you have met any outstanding university obligations specified on your "Student Restrictions" page.
+Restrictions are essentially "holds" that prevent you from registering until you have met any outstanding university obligations specified on your "Check Holds" page.

 Common restrictions may require you to: